You know, I get all sorts of abuse from Rush fans.

 So can you sell this thing is the question.

-The way I look at this is if we don't get out there and stand for uh who we are and what we believe in, then the left wins already.
+The way I look at this is if we don't get out there and stand for who we are and what we believe in, then the left wins already.

 I ran on this in 2008.

-I r I introduced this bill in 2008, reintroduced it just recently, and talked about this very, very, you know.
+I introduced this bill in 2008, reintroduced it just recently, and talked about this very, very, you know, I, like you know, I have a swing district.

 People understand it if you can explain it to them.

-The point I'm making is if you're going to run on these ideas, which I encourage people to do if they want to, um explain them.
+The point I'm making is if you're going to run on these ideas, which I encourage people to do if they want to, explain them.

 Defend your ground.

-You know, be confident who you are if you're running for office, and don't hide from this challenge and don't hide from this fight.
+And don't hide from this challenge and don't hide from this fight.

-The whole point of all of the left's uh rhetoric and demagoguery is to intimidate conservatives from actually offering real ideas and solutions.
+The whole point of all of the left's rhetoric and demagoguery is to intimidate conservatives from actually offering real ideas and solutions.

 And this is why these kinds of plans have not been put on the table before.

-This is why we haven't tackled these fiscal and economic challenges in this country, because the political advisors and the pollsters always tell you, oh gosh, don't do that.
+This is why we haven't tackled these fiscal and economic challenges in this country, because the political advisors and the pollsters always tell you, oh, gosh, don't do that.

 You know, they could get you.

-Don't actually have a position on anything because then the position can be distorted, so you end up with nothing ever getting done.
+You don't actually have a position on anything because then the position can be distorted.

 On the other hand, you do have to give Obama and Pelosi and their crowd credit for something.